ga-dc/curriculum-collector/readme.md

 ## What it should look like

-If that `scope-and-sequence` document looks like this:
+If the `scope-and-sequence.md` document looks like this:

 ```md
 # Scope and Sequence